International Student Requirements

 Social Security Number and Card

-A social security number and card becomes necessary and can be issued to you only if you find paid employment in the U.S. "Paid employment" includes all on-campus student employment, graduate/research assistantships, paid internships, and any full-time employment.
+A social security number and card becomes necessary and can be issued to you only if you find paid employment in the U.S. “Paid employment” includes all on-campus student employment, graduate/research assistantships, paid internships, and any full-time employment.
+More information on how to obtain a Social Security Number and Card can be found here.

 Unless special permission is granted by the Graziadio School and proper work authorization is issued by Pepperdine University, international students are not permitted to partake in an internship or any off-campus employment while they are a student at Pepperdine University.
+However, students can be employed in on-campus student worker positions.
+There are some requirements and a process that a student must go through with the Office of International Students.

 Students unfamiliar with the U.S. system may find many aspects of American education different from those in your home country.
 It is essential to familiarize yourself with the policies and procedures governing academic coursework at Pepperdine, as you will be responsible for complying with them.
 As academic life is the heart of the university, these policies and procedures are most strictly enforced and respected among the university community.
 Please review carefully University policy and procedures in the academic catalog.

-At the Graziadio Business School, you will find that a core component of your coursework involves group projects and group presentations and not just straightforward classroom lectures and exams.
+At the Graziadio School, you will find that a core component of your coursework involves group projects and group presentations and not just straightforward classroom lectures and exams.
 Group meetings with your fellow classmates and late-night meetings with your group members is common and necessary in order to succeed in your coursework.
-Being a good team player, being able to share workloads, and being a good communicator is essential for success at the Graziadio Business School.
+Being a good team player, being able to share workloads, and being a good communicator is essential for success at the Graziadio School.

 Doing well in your classes is important, but it is just as important for you to participate in social gatherings outside of the classroom, which are called “mixers,” where you will go to a restaurant or bar/club off campus (most times to Santa Monica) to socialize with your classmates.
 It is also important for you to be a member of various student clubs and organizations in order to improve your English, improve your socialization skills with students of different backgrounds, nationalities, and cultures, and truly experience student life here in America.
 Improving your English communication and social interaction skills is key for success here in the U.S.!

-Information regarding the various student clubs and organizations and mixers will be available to you once you start classes in the fall at the Graziadio Business School.
+Information regarding the various student clubs and organizations and mixers will be available to you once you start classes in the fall at the Graziadio School.
 Although it may be tempting and easier for you to interact with students that speak your native language, integration, immersion, and interaction with American students and students that don't speak your native language is necessary for you to improve your English communication skills and get the best experience out of your studying in America.
 The best way to learn English is by speaking English!
 As with anything, if you put your effort into it, the results will be fruitful.

-The Graziadio Business School and its staff and faculty are honored and excited that you've chosen us to be a part of your lives and educational experience here in the U.S. We hope that you're excited, too, about becoming a member of the Graziadio School family.
+The Graziadio School and its staff and faculty are honored and excited that you've chosen us to be a part of your lives and educational experience here in the U.S. We hope that you're excited, too, about becoming a member of the Graziadio School family.

 Safe and happy travels, and we look forward to your arrival in sunny Malibu very soon!